-Recommendations
+38. Recommendations

-There is a need for statutory marine protected areas to be identified and designated.
+- 39. There is an urgent need for statutory marine protected areas to be identified and designated. - 40.
 Research and monitoring should be implemented by national governments and the wind energy industry, in consultation with relevant experts, to improve our understanding of the impacts of wind farms.
 This will be an iterative process that will inform decision-making, appropriate site selection and wind farm design.
-The results of research should be published in international scientific journals, including a summary, preferably in English, to ensure wider dissemination.

-Research and monitoring requirements encompass the following: effects and potential population level impacts on birds of disturbance displacement, barriers to movement, collision mortality and habitat loss or damage; effectiveness of different wind farm layout and turbine design to provide mitigation.

-National governments must undertake Strategic Environmental Assessment (SEA)2 of all wind energy plans and programmes in their country.
+The results of research should be published in international scientific journals, including a summary, preferably in English, to ensure wider dissemination. - 41.
+Research and monitoring requirements encompass the following: effects and potential population level impacts on birds of disturbance displacement, barriers to movement, collision mortality and habitat loss or damage; effectiveness of different wind farm layout and turbine design to provide mitigation. - 42.
+National governments must undertake Strategic Environmental Assessment (SEA)2 of all wind energy plans and programmes that have the potential for an adverse effect on wildlife in their country.
 If there are potential trans-boundary effects, then international co-operation with other governments should be sought when undertaking the SEA.
 The scale of SEA should be determined by consideration of the likely biological scale of impacts as well as jurisdictional boundaries.